openedx/edx-documentation/en_us/olx/source/example-course/insider-structure.rst

 For information on how a generic OLX course is structured, see :ref:`ODL Directory Structure`.

+See :ref:`Example of OLX for a Studio Course` for information on how a course exported from edX Studio is structured.

 .. note::
   The structure and content of edX-Insider may change before this documentation is updated.